 “We have a very large percentage of our sales that come through person-to-person interaction.
 We have sales engineers who are technically trained and really understand music and the technical components of the music industry.
 They spend a significant amount of one-on-one time on the phone with customers.
 And these customer relationships are often for life.
 For, you know, five, 10, 20 years.”

-By fostering valuable relationships with customers, Sweetwater can understand specific consumer needs and improve retention in times of transformation.
+By fostering valuable relationships with customers, Sweetwater can understand specific consumer needs and improve retention times of transformation.

 4. Don’t resist change, embrace it.